- Operating Procedure #1 – Workshop/Presentation Guidelines for Payment of Fees.

 - Municipal Elections – upon request, candidates who are members of the Local – not to exceed one hundred, twenty-five dollars ($125.00) per candidate

-- Federal Elections – no amount will be paid for any candidate, according to Provincial ETFO direction
+- Federal Elections – no amount will be paid for any candidate, according to Provincial ETFO direction and the law.

 - Provincial Federation Elections – upon request, not to exceed two hundred, fifty dollars ($250.00) per candidate.